Skip to main content

 TO ATTEND AQUACULTURE EVENT

-The Great Lakes Aquaculture Collaborative is providing reimbursement funds for students, current or potential producers and speakers from historically excluded or underrepresented groups to attend and/or present at state or regional aquaculture events.
+The Great Lakes Aquaculture Collaborative is providing reimbursement funds for students, current or potential producers and speakers from historically excluded or underrepresented groups to attend and/or present at local aquaculture events.

 THE BACKGROUND